 ● We will work to ensure equitable access to our facilities, resources, and services, and endeavor to improve our workforce by attracting and developing talented faculty and staff from diverse backgrounds.

-Moreover, we will work to mitigate the barriers to inclusion that come from traditionally hierarchical organizational structures, and sustain a culture that honors the contributions made to the mission of the university by all employees.
+● We will work to mitigate the barriers to inclusion that come from traditionally hierarchical organizational structures and sustain a culture that honors the contributions made to the mission of the university by all employees.